Early American Penny Rug

 with Janet Conner, BS

-Anyone who enjoys quilting, rug hooking, or braiding will enjoy making penny rugs, also known as coin, button, or money rugs.
-Trace, cut and appliquÌ© pieces of wool to make geometric and pictorial scenes - all demonstrated from start to finish, along with discussions on history, antique samples and available material resources.
-No experience needed.
+Anyone who enjoys quilting, rug hooking or braiding will enjoy making penny rugs, also known as coin, button or money rugs.
+The penny uses small circular patches of wool to make geometric and pictorial scenes which will be demonstrated from start to finish along with a discussion of history, antique samples and available sources for materials.
+No prior experience needed.
+Registration closes at noon on 1/21.

-Required: Purchase a kit ($20-$75, dependent on design), payable to the instructor in class, containing a unique selection of pre-washed and hand-dyed wools, patterns, design suggestions, and even the embroidery needle and threads!
-Visit www.jconnerhookedrugs.com to view patterns and email the instructor specifying your choice.
+Purchase a kit ($20-$75), payable in class, containing a unique selection of pre-washed and hand-dyed wool, pattern, design suggestions and even the embroidery needle and threads!
+Visit www.jconnerhookedrugs.com to view patterns and email the instructor, email@example.com, specifying your choice.
+Please bring a bag lunch and small sharp fabric scissors to class.

-Janet Conner, BS in Art Education from Moore College of Art and Design in PA, is a member of the Saco Valley Fiber Artists and exhibits regionally and at Maine Fiber Arts Center.
-She and her students' rugs have been featured in Rug Hooking Magazine and the book Finishing Hooked Rugs.
-Janet published a book in 2016 which draws on her knowledge of important collectible and antique rugs.
-She teaches Rug Hooking throughout the US, Canada and Bermuda.
+Janet Conner, BS in Art Education from Moore College of Art & Design, is a member of the Saco Valley Fiber Artists and exhibits regionally and at ME Fiber Arts Center.
+She and her students' rugs have been featured in Rug Hooking Magazine and Finishing Hooked Rugs.
+Janet published Magnificent Hooked Rugs which draws on her knowledge of important collectible and antique rugs.
+She teaches Rug Hooking throughout the US and internationally.

 Sat for 1 week from 9:00 am - 1:00 pm